PLEASE KEEP REFRESHING YOUR PAGE

 APT is a specific claim made within the MCF and is supposed to be one principle that applies to all instances of cognitive development.
 Growth is the lingering effect of processing.
 The specific nature of the growth is determined by the principles of the modular system in question.
 With regard to the effects of frequency on the growth of a representations in a given modular system, only processing within the system in question, will trigger growth there.
 This means that input frequency has to do with the input to that particular system within the mind as a whole and does not refer to current external input from the environment which may or may not or may not get to influence the internal system in question.
 In other words it is a matter of internal input frequency and not the frequency of activity in the physical neighbourhood of the individual.

 Affective structures (AfS) in the affective system are what underlie emotions, drives, urges as well as basic positive and negative evaluations that, to a greater of lesser extent, we share with other species.
-These are processed in the affective module and are conventionally represented in the MCF be being enclosed by exclamations marks: !disgust!, !fear! !pos(itive)! and so on and the most important elements are the primitives which allow negative and positive value to be associated with other representations outside the affective system, influencing current activation levels at any given moment and hence both current processing outcomes and longer term development as well.
+These are processed in the affective module and are conventionally represented in the MCF be being enclosed by exclamations marks: !disgust!, !fear! !pos(itive)! and so on.
+The most important elements are the value primitives which allow negative and positive value to be associated with other representations outside the affective system, influencing current activation levels at any given moment and hence both current processing outcomes and longer term development as well.
 The affective system is understood to deal with basic emotions and urges that are also shared by other many other species.
-Complex emotions like pride and embarrassment (shared by perhaps no, or else some other species) are therefore understood to involve external associations, namely with structures in the the (human) conceptual system.
+Each basic emotion contains as a component one or other of the two values just mentioned.
+This means that a basic emotion is either a negative one like fear or a postive one like happiness.
+More complex emotions like pride and embarrassment (shared by perhaps no, or otherwise just some other species) are therefore understood to involve external associations, namely with structures in the the (human) conceptual system.
 The assumption is also that the emotions, basic or complex, will all contain one or other of these value representations.
 The fact that value associations are formed with many different types of representation means the the affective system, and in particular the affective store acts as one of the two major hubs in cognitive processing.

 A

 Appraisals, by which the mind assesses the value of things, are handled at the most basic level in the affective system and at higher levels by the conceptual system interacting with the affective system.
 The same can be said of emotions which are also handled by these two modules in a similar way.
-The more primitive emotions in the affective system and the more complex ones partly located in the conceptual system but again interacting with representations in the affective system.
+The more primitive, ‘basic’ emotions located solely in the affective system and the more complex ones partly located in the conceptual system but again interacting with particular representations in the affective system that they are associated with..

 APT (►Acquisition by Processing Theory, processing)